Staphylococcus/brain-from-brane/docs/04-information-systems/4b-emergent-stability-longevity/4b1-mechanisms-emergent-stability.md

 <!--

-- What are coherence and resonance?
-- cognitive entrenchment vs maladaptive rigidity.
-What's the interplay?
 - flesh out the bullet points

 -->

 Information systems achieve and maintain stability not as a static state, but through dynamic, ongoing processes.
 This is a specific manifestation of a broader principle observed across various scales, where [self-stabilizing patterns (a concept from Pattern Realism)](../../01-pattern-realism/1-pattern-realism.md#pattern-stability-and-outward-stabilization) tend to preserve and propagate themselves.
 Central to this in the context of information systems is the concept of **value** and **utility** they provide to their hosts.

 * **Value:** In the context of an information system (IS), **value** refers to the overall perceived or actualized benefit that the IS provides to its host (typically an [agent](../../glossary.md#agent) or a collective of agents).
-This benefit is assessed through the host's "inside-out lens" ([Section 3a](../../03-agents-as-information-processors/3a-inside-out-lens-self-preservation.md)) and can encompass a wide range of contributions, such as enhancing the host's understanding, facilitating goal achievement, improving persistence, increasing coherence, or fulfilling social or psychological needs.
+This benefit is assessed through the host's "inside-out lens" ([Section 3a](../../03-agents-as-information-processors/3a-inside-out-lens-self-preservation.md)) and can encompass a wide range of contributions, such as enhancing the host's understanding, facilitating goal achievement, improving persistence, increasing its perceived **coherence** (internal consistency and logical integrity of the IS itself), or fulfilling social or psychological needs.
 Value is often multifaceted and can be subjective.
 * **Utility:** **Utility** is a more specific dimension of value, representing the practical effectiveness and efficiency with which an IS enables a host to perform a particular task, solve a specific problem, or achieve a defined objective.
 It measures the functional "usefulness" of the IS in a given context.
 An IS with high utility directly contributes to the host's operational capabilities.

 These factors are critical in driving the feedback loops that reinforce an IS's presence and influence.